barkinlove/testserver/README.md

 > note: the client reads one file only and then creates its reversed copy and
 > sends it as the second one.

+> note2: to see a file parted in multiple packets you need to add content to
+> the `build/file.txt` or create another and pass it to the client